os-climate/witness-energy/energy_models/models/heat/high/natural_gas/documentation/natural_gas_techno_disc.markdown

 price of methane is in $/kWh of heat.

+CO2 production is in Kg/KWh.
+That values from methane: CO2 per use(kg/kg) / calorific value(KWh/kg)

 initial_production: is in TWh

 production in 2020 that is total heat produced by Natural gas is 55 MJ/kg = 153000 TWh